 The Center for Enriching Relationships and its partnership with PLNU’s Master of Arts in Clinical Counseling (MACC) program are making it all happen.
 A stand-alone 501(c)(3) nonprofit organization, the Center for Enriching Relationships has a memorandum of understanding and partnership with PLNU.
 Its unique relationship with PLNU’s MACC program provides graduate students the opportunity to have a pre-practicum experience at the center, serving real clients.

 PLNU began offering the MACC in order to prepare students to serve people in clinical counseling settings.
 The program has a highly practical focus and is unique in the level of experience and feedback students receive from the very first year of their study.
 This opportunity is what drew Stransky to enroll in the program.

-“I am so excited about the pre-practicum program and how unique it is to PLNU,” Stransky said.
-“I haven’t found anywhere else with an essentially in-house opportunity like this for students.”
+“I was so excited about the pre-practicum program and how unique it is to PLNU,” Stransky said.
+“I hadn’t found anywhere else with an essentially in-house opportunity like this for students.”

 The center is how the opportunity is being given.
 Welch, the center’s founder and director, is an ordained minister in the Church of the Nazarene and an adjunct psychology professor at PLNU, teaching in both the undergraduate psychology program and the MACC program.
 He and his wife, Robin, who is the center’s CFO and COO, were both working as faculty at MidAmerica Nazarene when they developed the center’s vision: “to help prepare a new generation of Christian therapists while serving the community with free or low-cost counseling services.”